dwarvesf/playbook/operations/adjust-the-way-we-work-in-basecamp-style.md

 ---
 title: Adjust The Way We Work In Basecamp Style
+description: "Our path with Basecamp didn't cross by accident.
+Years ago, we embarked on the Slack community and had it applied for internal communication.
+And project management on another tool, where documents & files are in G-suite."
 date: 2021-04-20
-description: Our path with Basecamp didn't cross by accident.
-Years ago, we embarked on the Slack community and had it applied for internal communication.
-And project management on another tool, where documents & files are in G-suite.
 authors:
   - tieubao
   - duynglam